unknwon/cae/README.md

 - Package `zip`: this package enables you to transparently read or write ZIP compressed archives and the files inside them.
 [Go Walker](http://gowalker.org/github.com/Unknwon/cae/zip).
 	- Features:
-		- Add file or directory from everywhere to archive, no one-to-one limitaion.
+		- Add file or directory from everywhere to archive, no one-to-one limitation.
 		- Able to extract part of entries, not all at once.

+### Test cases and Coverage

+All subpackages use [GoConvey](http://smartystreets.github.io/goconvey/) to write test cases, and coverage is more than 85 percent.